-Anakinra (Kineret) is FDA-approved to treat adults with pain and swelling caused by moderate to severe active
+Anakinra (Kineret) is used to treat adults with pain and swelling caused by moderate to severe active

 (RA) who have not found relief from other treatments.